spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
+ * `--environment`: The environment name for the account.
+Many accounts can share the same environment (e.g. dev, test, prod)
  * `--gcloud-release-track`: The gcloud release track (ALPHA, BETA, or STABLE) that Spinnaker will use when deploying to App Engine.
  * `--git-https-password`: (*Sensitive data* - user will be prompted on standard input) A password to be used when connecting with a remote git repository server over HTTPS.
  * `--git-https-username`: A username to be used when connecting with a remote git repository server over HTTPS.